HelgeffegleH/xlib/README.md

 * At most `14` parameters are supported.
 * To call a variadic function on __64-bit__  build, specify `...`, (three dots) for the `ReturnType`, in addition to the (optional) calling convention and return type.
 The `...` is ignored on __32-bit__ build.

+Once the function has been called, the script becomes persistent due to internal message monitoring, to turn off, call `xlib.threadHandler.OnMessageUnReg()`, when appropriate.

 ### The callback function

 The callback function is called with one parameter, which is an object, holding the result from the execution of `function`.
 To retrieve the value of parameter `i`, access member `i` of the result object.
 I.e, `param_i := result_object[i]`.
 The return value is stored at `i := 0`.
 Example,